n3rvcpp/n3rv/README.md

 TOTO
 ----

-- Distribution of topologies through the service-controller.
 - undiscriminated Service Class/name node resoution mechanics (with random node selection mech)?
 - Support for protobuf in addition to JSON for inter-services messages exchange.
-- Implementation of a REST HTTP<=>n3rv cluster gateway (probably in a separate project.)
 - Implementation of a WYSIWYG edtior allowing to generate topologies and produce class templates (separate project).